filzauploa/PojavLauncher_iOS-crackedPojav/README.md

 - iPod touch (7th generation)

 However, we recommend one of the following devices on **iOS 14.0** and later:
-- iPhone XS and later, excluding iPhone XR and iPhone SE (2nd generation)
+- iPhone XS and later
 - iPad (10th generation) and later
 - iPad Air (4th generation) and later
 - iPad mini (6th generation) and later